garyfeng/ag2studio/README.md

 This will start the application on the specified port.
 Open your web browser and go to `http://localhost:8081/` to begin using AG2 Studio.

+### First Step
+You will need to set your API keys for your models before you can use them.

+The default workflows use the `gpt-4o-mini` model, be sure to set the key and test it under the Models section for that model before running the Default or Travel Planning workflows.

+### Parameters
 AG2 Studio also takes several parameters to customize the application:

 - `--host <host>` argument to specify the host address.
 By default, it is set to `localhost`.
 Y